How much do bloggers REALLY earn in 2025? (Statistics from the Blogging Income Survey 2025)

 Analysis

-The data here is very stark: RPMs for digital products is OVER TEN TIMES the RPMs for ads.
+The data here is very stark: RPMs for digital products is nearly TEN TIMES the RPMs for ads.
 Given that so many bloggers monetize almost exclusively with ads, this is HUGE!
 It means that, if you currently earn the majority of your blogging revenue from ads, you could be earning TEN TIMES AS MUCH if you diversified into digital products.
 (And actually a good deal more if you do a good job of it… see below).

 This is also great news for new and/or smaller bloggers.
-It’s hard for new/smaller bloggers to earn a decent income from ads and affiliates.
+It’s very hard for new/smaller bloggers to earn a decent income from ads and affiliates.

-However, it’s completely possible for a blogger with 10,000 monthly pageviews to get an RPM of $365.94 from digital products… and this would result in a monthly income of $3,659.40.
+However, it’s completely possible for a blogger with 10,000 monthly pageviews to get an RPM of $283.64 from digital products… and this would result in a monthly income of $2,836.40.
 For many people in the world this is a full-time income.

 Comparison with last year

-- Ads: slight increase from $26.19 to $27.86
+- Ads: an increase from $27.86 to $33.80

-- Affiliates: slight decrease from $37.58 to $33.91
+- Affiliates: an increase from $33.91 to $40.24

-- Sponsored Posts: slight increase from $43.57 to $50.20
+- Sponsored Posts: an increase from $50.20 to $51.74

-- Digital products: significant increase from $213.02 to $365.94
+- Digital products: a decrease from $365.94 to $283.64

-- Services: significant decrease from $160.71 to $117.75
+- Services: a decrease from $117.75 to $34.36

 All this underlines that there is HUGE potential with digital products to earn an enormous amount of money, but most bloggers really underestimate what it takes to run a successful digital product based business.